Turnitin®

 Please note as well that you should only use Turnitin® in teaching spaces and not in Sandboxes.

-Once you have enabled the Turnitin® Originality Check®, you will be able to determine what will be displayed to students as well as whether or not you would like an originality check to be performed on all submissions or just individual submissions.
-(Figure 3) If you choose for students to be able to see their Turnitin® similarity scores, students will see the following once they have submitted their assignment and have clicked on 'Submitted' in their assignment view:
+Once you have enabled the Turnitin® Similarity Check®, you will be able to determine what will be displayed to students as well as whether or not you would like an originality check to be performed on all submissions or just individual submissions.
+(Figure 10) If you choose for students to be able to see their Turnitin® similarity scores, students will see the following once they have submitted their assignment and have clicked on 'Submitted' in their assignment view (Figure 11):

 You as the instructor will see the following: